Music Citation Guide (Chicago Style)

 • Citing individual volumes of multivolume works can be tricky; see pp. 178-79 of Turabian, A Manual for Writers, 9th ed. or the Chicago Manual of Style Online for specific examples that don't fit the templates below

-Specific volume in a multivolume work footnote template: 2.
-Author First Name Last Name, Book Title, vol. #, Subtitle of Volume if Applicable (City of Publication, State or Country: Name of Publisher, Year of Publication), Page Number.
+2. Author First Name Last Name, Book Title, edited by First Name Last Name if Applicable, vol. #, Subtitle of Volume if Applicable (Name of Publisher, Year of Publication), Page Number.

-Bibliography entry template: Author Last Name, First Name.
+Author Last Name, First Name.
 Book Title.
-Vol. #, Subtitle if Applicable.
-City of Publication, State or Country: Publisher Name, Year of Publication.
+Vol. #, Subtitle if Applicable, edited by First Name Last Name if Applicable.
+Publisher Name, Year of Publication.

-Specific volume in a multivolume work bibliography entry example: Meyerbeer, Giacomo.
+Meyerbeer, Giacomo.
 The Diaries of Giacomo Meyerbeer.
-Vol. 1, 1791-1839.
-Translated, edited, and annotated by Robert Ignatius Letellier.
-Cranbury NJ: Associated University Press, 1999.
+Vol. 1, 1791-1839, translated, edited, and annotated by Robert Ignatius Letellier.
+Associated University Press, 1999.

 Part of a larger whole: Chapter, essay, or section by one author in a book that's edited by someone else